Be a leader in your community and come to our next IDEAS Hive 🙏 to learn about eco-action projects around the focus areas of sustainability!

 IDEAS Hive Orlando meetings are at East End Market every 1st Wednesday of each month from 6:45-8:30 pm

-Light plant-based snacks will be provided and you may receive a discount on drinks if you say you are with IDEAS For Us downstairs at Birds of Paradise (formerly Florida & Co).
+Light plant-based snacks will be provided and you may receive a discount on drinks if you say you are with IDEAS For Us downstairs at Bird of Paradise (formerly Florida & Co).

-The next Hive meeting will be held on September 4th and will focus on water resiliency with a presentation from Kristen Simms from the City of Orlando.
+The next Hive meeting will be held on December 4th and will focus on zero waste.

 Check out all event details on our Facebook page by clicking HERE.

 Our urban agriculture program, Fleet Farming, offers volunteers hands-on opportunity to learn about sustainable farming and growing your won food.

 By transforming under-utilized urban lawn spaces into abundant mirco-farms, Fleet Farming has created a movement focused on sustainable living and a mindful respect for nature and our Earth.

 Every 2nd and 4th Sunday morning of the month, Fleet Farming welcomes the community to its free Swarm Ride community farming events at East End Market in Audubon Park, where volunteers can travel from house to house tending to front yard farms.

 On September 20th 2019, IDEAS For Us organized a climate strike of nearly 300 people in partnership with other local environmental organizations.
 In solidarity with the Global Climate Strike, Downtown Orlando City Hall was full of unified citizens peacefully protesting and promoting Climate Action.